csc301-2023-fall/project-24-ontario-parks-T/readme.md

         # }
     }

-If your DBMS is also MySQL, then keep the `ENGINE` key as the same, and fill in other information.
-If not, then according to the DBMS you are using, find the django engine that supports it, install the dependencies, and change the `ENGINE` key to the corresponding engine.
+If your DBMS is also MySQL, then keep the `ENGINE` key the same, and fill in other information.
+If not, then according to the DBMS you are using, find the Django engine that supports it, install the dependencies, and change the `ENGINE` key to the corresponding engine.

-For example, if you are working with a ProtgreSQL server, first install PostgreSQL adapter for Python:
+For example, if you are working with a PostgreSQL server, first install PostgreSQL adapter for Python:

     pip install psycopg2

-Make sure the version is capatible with the other packages this project depends on.
+Make sure the version is compatible with the other packages this project depends on.
 Then, change the value of the `ENGINE` key to:

     django.db.backends.postgresql

  Finally, apply migrations by the following line to create the necessary tables in the PostgreSQL database:

-    python manage.py migrate
+    python manage.py migratean

 Remember to add secure certificates needed for accessing the server.
-You can do that by adding key-value pair in `default` dictionary (the sub-dictionary of `DATABASES`).
-For example, you can add a SSL certificate by adding the following:
+You can do that by adding a key-value pair in the `default` dictionary (the sub-dictionary of `DATABASES`).
+For example, you can add an SSL certificate by adding the following:

     DATABASES = {
         'default': {